 All things considered, you really can’t go wrong with any of these oat choices: oat groats, steel-cut oats, rolled oats, or quick oats.
 If we’re looking at just the nutrition facts, oat groats or steel cut oats are going to be the best choices based on their glycemic index.
 The biggest downside though is their long cooking time.
 If you have a little extra time to prepare them, these are great options.

 If you don’t have the time to prepare those types of oats routinely, don’t worry!
 Rolled oats or quick oats are perfectly great oat choices for PCOS!
-They’re still going to provide you with valuable nutrients such as fiber, iron, magnesium, vitamin B 6, and zinc
+They’re still going to provide you with valuable nutrients and there’s some ways that we can make them even more PCOS friendly.

 How To Make PCOS Friendly Oatmeal